 Additionally, there’s a toxic mentality around debt as far as retirement is concerned.
 In the event that you are too comfortable with debt, there’s a very high possibility that you’ll carry a few, or even numerous debts into your retirement.
 These carry over debts will only raise the cost of your living, and make early retirement far more uncertain.

-Seek the guidance of a Financial Advisor
+Seek the guidance of a Financial Advisor when planning to retire early

 Be sure to keep a keen eye on your cash.
 Make a point to seek clarity on terminologies or concepts that don’t make sense when investing.
 Make sure that you get fully involved in your financial plan, and take control of your financial situation.
 Don’t make a decision before talking it through with an expert who understands your financial goals and ask any and all questions that you may have.